tomhendra/courses/12-jira-essentials-with-agile-mindset/README.md

 1.  **Empower the team**
     - a.
 Select motivated individuals.
     - b.
-Teams should selforganize.
+Teams should self-organize.
     - c.
 Collaborate to create shared understanding.
 2.  **Visualize work**
 3.  **Experiment using the scientific method**